zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 Once the database is updated, we will perform a rollback to 18.3.
 Rollback operation is not supported by UI for EM 13.5 RU1 but it will be part of UI in upcoming release.

-1. Review and execute below command from the terminal to rollback DB Target ***hr.subnet.vcn.oraclevcn.com***
+1. Review and execute below command from the terminal to rollback database Target ***hr.subnet.vcn.oraclevcn.com***

     ```
     <copy>curl -i -X POST https://emcc.marketplace.com:7803/em/websvcs/restful/emws/db/fleetmaintenance/performOperation/rollback -H "Content-Type:application/json" -u sysman:welcome1 --data-binary "@/home/oracle/fleet/rollback_hr_payload.json" --insecure</copy>